wp-plugins/spam-hammer/readme.txt

 > _Smashes Spam Comments, Trackbacks, & Registrations (and anything else, with the Tailor add-on) in 31 Languages_

-> _Alert: I now 100% pay for *all* of your sites, even if they are commercial.
-You can now use Spam Hammer at no charge._
+> APRIL 2015+: I now 100% pay for _all_ of your sites, even if they are commercial.
+Meaning, you can now use Spam Hammer at no charge.

 What if... you woke up in the morning, logged into your website, check for email notifications... and spam wasn't there.